 Worst time of day to travel:

-Quieter time of day to travel:
+Quieter times of day to travel:

 Roads to avoid: